 - Switch to a different teacher for the same course, as soon as possible.
 A professor my decline to admit you to class if you have missed

 the first class meeting and you are not on the first day roster.

-- Switch to a slower course WITHIN THE NEXT 3 WEEKS.
+- Switch to a slower course BEFORE THE END OF THE WEEK.
 The course is MAT129A and completes precalc in 2 semesters.

 - Switch to a different course which MAY prepare you for this one BUT which will NOT get you any credit toward your current major.

 Good luck and have a good semester.